Ether Lipids

 Data again from Schmid, H.H.O. and Takahashi, T. Biochim.
 Biophys.
 Acta, 164, 141-147 (1968); DOI, and this paper has data on the three phosphatidylethanolamine forms.

 In anaerobic bacteria, the most common plasmalogens are forms of phosphatidylethanolamine, phosphatidylglycerol, phosphatidylserine and cardiolipin, but many other phospholipids and even glycosyldiacylglycerols have been found with vinyl ether bonds.
-Plasmalogens do not occur in aerobic or facultative anaerobic bacteria (except Myxobacteria), fungi or plants, and it has been suggested that during evolution there has been an appearance, disappearance and then reappearance of plasmalogens.
-This theory is supported by differences in the biosynthetic mechanisms between bacteria and animals.
+Plasmalogens do not occur in aerobic or facultative anaerobic bacteria (except Myxobacteria), fungi or plants, and it has been suggested that during evolution there has been an appearance, disappearance and then reappearance of plasmalogens, a theory supported by differences in the biosynthetic mechanisms between bacteria and animals.
 The annamox bacteria, which contain ladderane fatty acids, are unusual in that the alkyl moieties are in position sn-2 of their phospholipids.

 4. Biosynthesis of Ether Lipids

-The biosynthesis of glycerol ethers including plasmalogens has been studied in animal tissues mainly, but much is now known of the very different biosynthetic mechanism in anaerobic bacteria.
+Animals: The biosynthesis of glycerol ethers including plasmalogens has been studied in animal tissues mainly, but the very different biosynthetic mechanism in anaerobic bacteria is now known to be equally interesting.
 In animals, there are important differences in how ether lipids are synthesised in comparison to the corresponding diacyl-phospholipids (see the appropriate web pages).
 The first steps are carried out by enzymes associated with the membranes of peroxisomes, an organelle in constant interaction with various other organelles via contact sites and normally associated with the catabolism of lipids, with later steps being completed in the endoplasmic reticulum.
-The enzyme fatty acyl-CoA reductase 1 (FAR1), anchored to the external surface of the peroxisome (or to lipid droplets), utilizes a specific pool of fatty acids produced at the cytoplasmic side of the peroxisomal membrane to generate most of the fatty alcohols that are the precursors for the alkyl moieties of ether lipids.
-FAR1 is reported to be the rate-limiting enzyme in plasmalogen biosynthesis, and its activity may be regulated by sensing the level of plasmalogens on the inner leaflet of the plasma membrane by an as yet unidentified mechanism.
-A second such enzyme, FAR2, is known and appears to have a limited function in C20 alcohol synthesis in the meibomian glands.

 Biosynthesis of ethers and plasmalogens